 St. Michael’s Church sits like nobility on a rural hillside.
-As a sentinel, a statue of the archangel himself stands guarding the devoted above the threshold of the church.
+As a sentinel, a statue of the archangel himself stands above the threshold of the church guarding the devoted.
 Church history states, "Nearly one hundred ninety years ago, in Europe, personal freedoms were diminishing.
 In Germany, army conscription was on the horizon, and adventurous individuals were looking to the New World for a better way of life."
 The parish has grown and prospered since its humble beginning in 1836.
-But in the late 1800’s, it held a spooky secret.
+But in the late 1800s, it held a spooky secret.

 The Reverend John McEntee began his pastorate at St. Michael’s in February 1894.
 By July 1895, he would be dead, but his short time as a pastor would prove to be more valuable than any here or in the afterlife could imagine.

-Father McEntee stayed in the brick rectory which sat lower on the hill to the left of the large stone church.
+Father McEntee stayed in the brick rectory, which sat lower on the hill to the left of the large stone church.
 The cemetery was his side yard and reached up the hill beside the church and beyond.
 He ended his day like any other—at the kitchen table while Ambros, a weathered German man, laid a plate of spaetzle and currywurst before him and quietly exited the house.
-This day, Father McEntee ate little.
-His ability to taste was leaving him in his later years and he was tired.
-He ascended the stairs, changed into his nightclothes and with Heini, his faithful shepherd sleeping on the braided rug beside him, he fell asleep a rosary still dangling from his fingertips.
+On this day, Father McEntee ate little.
+His ability to taste was leaving him in his later years, and he was tired.
+He ascended the stairs, changed into his nightclothes, and with Heini, his faithful shepherd sleeping on the braided rug beside him, he fell asleep with a rosary still dangling from his fingertips.

 The Whistling and Crying in the Graveyard

-And as shadows began to fall across the stained glass windows of the church, the priest was drawn to reread the second reading which was a letter of St Paul to the Philippians.
+And as shadows began to fall across the church's stained glass windows, the priest was drawn to reread the second reading, which was a letter of St Paul to the Philippians.
 “Because of this, God greatly exalted him and bestowed on him the name that is above every name,” And the words on the page of the faded old bible seemed to bold themselves, "...that at the name of Jesus every knee should bend, of those in heaven and on earth and under the earth.”
-The old priest slammed the book, which woke Heine who had been sleeping in the vestibule, and together they hurried back to the rectory in the fading light of day.
+The old priest slammed the book, which woke Heine, who had been sleeping in the vestibule, and together they hurried back to the rectory in the fading light of day.